-But you can also find your own self-shaped hole :).
-In fact I might prefer that, since it means you've diversified my perspective.
+- None of these but you can find your own self-shaped hole :).
+I suspect I may prefer that, since it means you've diversified my perspective.

 - Relationship anarchy.
 I don't draw primary/secondary distinctions.
 I don't even draw friend/date distinctions.
 I try to learn how the two of us can most increase each other's happiness and then do that.
 I'm moderately compatible with other people's polyamory modes.
 I'm also moderately compatible with some people's "just friends" modes if this includes some emotional intimacy and commitment.